ICU Nurse

-Complex and challenging, Intensive Care (ICU) or critical care nursing requires an advanced technical skill set, a calm manner, and a postive life philosophy.
-ICU nurses provide care for life-threatening medical conditions and injuries and may work with patients from the neonatal ward to seniors.
+Complex and challenging Intensive Care Unit (ICU) or critical care nursing requires an advanced technical skill set, a calm manner, and a positive life philosophy.
+ICU nurses provide care for patients of all ages with life-threatening medical conditions and injuries.
 These patients have often experienced traumatic illnesses or accidents.
 The role is complex, as ICU nurses work to maintain and restore health to patients through careful management of their various bodily systems.
 Many nurses choose to specialize in working with a particular segment of the population.
 ICU nurses require excellent communication and leadership abilities, as well as the capacity to carry out complex directions.

 What's the Difference Between an ICU Nurse and Floor Nurse?